 The shearling teddy coat is all the rage on Instagram, while double-breasted and robe-style teddy coats are also trending hot.
-If you’re looking for the trendiest faux fur coat for your wardrobe, it doesn’t get better than this.
+If you’re looking to create the trendiest fur coat outfit, these coats are a must-have.
 Teddy bear coats are functional, and they serve as an excellent seal of charm to playing up your fall outfits.

 Leather and fur have always been a winning pair.
 Over the decades, leather jackets with fur lining collars and sleeves have created a massive fan-following worldwide.
 Fur-lined jackets are a prized investment for both genders, for this is an endlessly charming outerwear staple that works splendidly for all occasions.

 Be it a casual stroll after midnight, a raving party, or a casual affair, your fur-lined leather jacket will keep you warm and sassy.
 The Jacket Maker invites you to shop this trend from our fabulous collection of 100% pure sheepskin creations.